ianlewis/www.ianlewis.org/en/_posts/2024-11-15-leaving-google.md

 ## Focusing on my Passions

-So after much soul searching, I decided to leave Google behind and take some time off before pursuing my passions as a software engineer.
+So after much soul searching, I decided to leave Google behind and take some time off before going back to my roots and pursuing my passions as a software engineer.
 I’m starting by taking it easy, working on some open source projects, and visiting with friends and family over the next few months.
 I’ll be staying in the Tokyo area so I won’t be far from all of my local friends.

 Thanks to all the folks I worked with along the way!
+I feel most grateful for your support.

 [^1]: API Experts eventually became the [Google Developer Experts (GDE)](https://developers.google.com/community/experts) program.